-the local community is attached in appendix part of ESIA Document.
+the local community is attached in appendix part of ESMF Document.

 The major issue articulated by the stakeholders is attached in the appendix part.
 But, some of the issues raised by the consultation with local people were views and fears of the community on the construction projects are expressed well by expressing on the impacts of the project on the local community, contribution the project for the community, responsibility of the community for the project and the social responsibility of the proponent as well.